Urban BIPOC Farms Mentoring Program

 • Soil Management: soil quality/health

-Good soil management remains critical to continued agricultural success even after an urban farm has been put into production.
-Therefore, the proposed research will conduct community solutions for BIPOC urban farmers.
+Good soil management remains critical to continued agricultural success even after new ag farm has been put into production.
+Therefore, the proposed research will conduct community solutions for small scale, new ag farmers.
 The farm cooperators will research to eliminate traditional barriers that may have hindered a greater number of sustainable practices and organic soil build-up.
-This research will deliver technical support planning and equitable mentoring.
-The BIPOC urban farming communities will learn the following
+This research will deliver technical support planning mentoring.
+The small scale, new ag farming communities will learn the following

 • Natural Resource Conservation Service Soil Science classification and education